zendframework/zend-expressive/doc/book/cookbook/setting-locale-depending-routing-parameter.md

 ## Setting up the route

-If you want to set the locale depending on an routing parameter, you first have to add a language parameter to each route that requires localization.
+If you want to set the locale depending on an routing parameter, you first have to add a locale parameter to each route that requires localization.

-In this example we use the `lang` parameter, which should consist of two lowercase alphabetical characters:
+In this example we use the `locale` parameter, which should consist of two lowercase alphabetical characters:

 ```php